damiso15/alx-higher_level_programming/0x05-python-exceptions/README.md

 * 3-safe_print_division.py - Write a function that divides 2 integers and prints the result.
 * 4-list_division.py - Write a function that divides element by element 2 lists
 * 5-raise_exception.py - Write a function that raises a type exception
+* 6-raise_exception_msg.py - Write a function that raises a name exception with a message